CoreyMSavage/CoreyMSavage/README.md

 ### :technologist: About Me :

-- 🤠 Howdy, I’m Corey Savage, an avionics technician currently studying Computer Science at Western Governor's University
+- 🤠 Howdy, I’m Corey Savage, an avionics technician (with a background in DoD intelligence, surveillance and reconnaissance) currently studying Computer Science at Western Governor's University

 - 📫 How to reach me: savage.corey@ymail.com